Rushden & Diamonds F.C.: Kettering Town

 Rushden's main rivals were nearby Kettering Town.
 The clubs played seventeen competitive games together, 16 in the Conference National and one in the FA Cup.
 The first competitive game between the sides was played out on 8 March 1997, with Rushden running out 5–1 winners at Rockingham Road.
 In the early years, derby games between the two would regularly attract crowds in excess of 4,500.
 The clubs remained in the same division for five seasons before, in 2001, Rushden gained promotion to the Football League, while Kettering were relegated that same season from the Conference.
-After a seven-year gap, in 2008–09 the teams again found themselves in the same division, after Rushden suffered two quickfire relegations and Kettering gained promotion from the Conference North.
+After a seven-year gap, in 2008–09 the teams again found themselves in the same division, after Rushden suffered two relegations and Kettering gained promotion from the Conference North.

 In the 16 league games contested and over 1,000 minutes of league football played between the two sides, Kettering won just twice, while Rushden recorded nine victories.
-In the same number of games, Rushden scored 25 goals to the Poppies' eight.
-On 3 January 2011, for the most recent game between the two sides, Kettering ended an 11-year wait for a win over the Diamonds, beating Rushden for only the second time in their history with a 2–1 triumph at Nene Park.
+In the same number of games, Rushden scored 25 goals to Kettering's eight.
+On 3 January 2011, for the most recent game between the two sides, Kettering ended an 11-year wait for a win over the Diamonds, defeating Rushden for only the second time in their history with a 2–1 triumph at Nene Park.
 Throughout the history of the fixture, Rushden & Diamonds maintained an impressive of record of having never lost a competitive away match against Kettering Town.

 Past fixtures between the clubs played host to some unsavoury incidents.
 Diamonds frontman Duane Darby was charged with assault in November 2000, after a head-butting incident in the players tunnel, after a home match with Kettering on 23 September 2000.
 In a friendly match between the teams at Kettering in 2005, two flares were thrown onto the pitch.
 During another match between the two sides at Rockingham Road on Shrove Tuesday in 1998, eggs and flour were thrown over the wall at the Rushden fans.
 In a game between the two teams at Nene Park in 2009, a flare was thrown onto the playing surface from the Rushden section, prompting an investigation.
 That game also saw nine arrests, and the use of 60 police officers and a police helicopter.

 Northampton Town

 The rivalry between the Diamonds and Northampton Town occurred between 2004 and 2006, when the two clubs played in League Two together for two seasons.
 Eight games were played between the sides – four competitive league games and four pre-season cup games.
-The Diamonds recorded a sole league victory over Northampton, a 3–2 win at Nene Park during the 2004–2005 season thanks to a last minute goal from Billy Sharp.
-They also beat their rivals in two pre-season Maunsell Cup games.
-After the Diamonds' relegation out of the Football League this rivalry diminished in relevance, especially as this relegation led to the re-ignition of the Rushden-Kettering rivalry.
+The Diamonds recorded a sole league victory over Northampton, a 3–2 win at Nene Park during the 2004–2005 season after a last minute goal from Billy Sharp.
+They also defeated their rivals in two pre-season Maunsell Cup games.
+After the Diamonds' relegation out of the Football League this rivalry diminished in relevance, especially as this relegation led to the re-ignition of the Rushden–Kettering rivalry.